LeoJoaquinO/tienda_ecommerce/README.md

 2.  **Switch to Live Data Mode:**
     *   We need to tell the application to use the database.
     *   Open `src/lib/products.ts`, `src/lib/coupons.ts` and `src/lib/orders.ts` in your local code editor.
-    *   You will see several commented-out sections of code labeled `--- Database Logic ---`.
+    *   In each file, you will see commented-out sections of code labeled `--- Database Logic ---`.
     *   **DELETE or COMMENT OUT** the lines that contain the hardcoded logic.
     *   **UNCOMMENT** all the database logic sections that use `pool.query`.
     *   Save the files.